ceos-seo/data_cube_ui/docs/ui/ui_install.md

 * If there are any new migrations, load the new initial values from our .json file with `python manage.py loaddata db_backups/init_database.json`
-* Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`.
+* Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`
 * To test the current codebase for functionality, run `python manage.py runserver 0.0.0.0:8000`.
   Any errors will be printed to the console - make any required updates.
 * Restart Apache (`sudo service apache2 restart`) for changes to appear on the